The Christian Vine

 My sculptures don’t often illustrate a historical event as this one does:

-Father Elias Chacour , now Archbishop of Galilee, is an Arab Palestinian who has been nominated for the Nobel Prize three times for his peacemaking efforts.
+Elias Chacour, now Archbishop of Galilee, is an Arab Palestinian who has been nominated for the Nobel Prize three times for his peacemaking efforts.
 He tells a moving story about when he was the young priest of a struggling church in a small Israeli town called Ibillin:

-One day the congregation leader came storming over to his room and demand he follow him.
-He led Fr.
-Chacour behind the church to show him a small vine.
+One day the congregation leader came storming up to him and demanded he follow him.
+He led Chacour behind the church and pointed at a small vine.
 “What is this?”, he demanded.

-“It was planted by the communist next door.
-It is a communist vine and I demand that you get rid of it!”
+“He is a Muslim!
+It's a Muslim vine and I demand that you get rid of it!”

 “Let’s see what we can do,” said the priest, “Bring me a bucket of water.”

-The man did, assuming that Fr.
-Chacour would use it to loosen the hard soil to dig it up.
-Instead he poured water over the vine, saying “I baptize you in the name of the Father, the Son and the Holy Ghost.
-There.
-Now it is a Christian vine!”
+The man did so, assuming that Chacour would use it to loosen the hard soil to dig it up.
+Instead he poured water gently over the vine, saying “I baptize you in the name of the Father, the Son and the Holy Ghost.
+There", he said turning to the man, "now it is a Christian vine!”

-He had made an instantaneous creative response to a vexing problem that in fact has reverberated around the world in our time.
-Yet that moment that was presented to the young priest is no different than any you and I encounter many times in a day.
+Chacour used an instantaneous creative response to the vexing problem of intolerance that has gained traction around the world in our time.
+Yet this tense challenge that was presented to the young priest is no different than any that you and I encounter daily.
 Now how are we going to live?